Should I Get an MBA After 30?

 It probably seems pretty intuitive – just pick a good MBA program, apply, and start your course – right?

-If you agree with that statement, you’re in for a BIG surprise.
+If you believe that statement, you’re in for a BIG surprise.

-An MBA is not like any other Masters degree you can just sign up for and get on a whim.
-It requires clarity of mind and a sense of determination and purpose like nothing else.
+An MBA is not like any other master’s degree you can just sign up for and get on a whim.
+It requires clarity of mind and a sense of determination and purpose.

-Let’s take a look at the five stages that older MBA candidates typically go through in their MBA journeys.
+Let’s take a look at the three stages that you will have to go through as you older MBA candidates typically go through in their MBA journeys.

-Before you begin, you need to know what effect that an MBA can have on your life.
-Ask yourself if you truly want that life it can create for you.
+Before you begin with your application process or even before you decide to apply for an MBA, you need to know what effect an MBA after 30 can have on your life.
+Ask yourself if you truly want the life it can create for you.
 You need to be sure that you want that life because you’re going to have to work pretty hard for it.

-The point is, getting an MBA is going to be a long process, so you need to double down and prepare yourself mentally to face its rigors in advance.
+The point is, getting an MBA is going to be a long process, so you need to double down and prepare yourself mentally to face its rigours in advance.
+Be ready for it.

 Let’s face it – studying isn’t exactly fun.